lmaowisc/dor/README.md

 # DOR
-This package is used for analyzing the distribution of duration of response in oncology studies.
+This package is used for analysis of duration of response in oncology studies.

-See
+See https://lmaowisc.github.io/dor for details and examples.